BlueColorPencils/namedatabase/README.md

 NombresParaNinos.com

 **What is the goal of the project?**
++ To make money. :)
+  + There's 3M google searches for name-related keywords.
+There are no specialized web-apps to help people choose names.
-To create a web-based app where people can conveniently look-up names and their meanings, visualize the name with the middle name and last name and create lists with their favorite names.
++ To create a web-based app where spanish-speaking people can conveniently look-up names and their meanings, visualize the name with the middle name and last name and create lists with their favorite names.

 ##GUEST